Frederick Noronha: Online ventures

 Together with Partha Pratim Sarkar of Bangladesh, Noronha co-founded BytesForAll.
 He is a supporter of copyleft-based models for sharing digital information and resources, with some 6000+ photographs, mainly related to Goa, available on his Flickr page.

 Involvement with FOSS movement

 Noronha is a supporter of free software, and is actively involved in chronicling its growth in India and other Asian countries.
 His articles on Free Software have been published in Linux Journal and Free Software Magazine.

 He has also participated in a study on FLOSS in the 'developing' countries (2003–04) in Finland.
 He has been a member of the panel deciding on the FSF Award for the Advancement of Free Software and The Manthan-AIF Award 2006.
 He has also spoken at many FOSS conferences, including FOSS.IN in 2006.

 Goa 1556

 On 20 June 2007, Noronha founded the alternate publishing house Goa 1556.
-It has published over 100 books in print and ebook form.
+As of 2018, it had published over 100 books in print and ebook form.
 All authors of books published are Goan and the topics published range from Goan history to Goan cuisine.